nateshmbhat/touchable/README.md

 - The CustomPainter lets you **only draw** shapes on the canvas.
 But most would want to let user interact with the drawings.

 - With touchable , you get what the normal canvas always missed : **touchability** 😉
-- With this , its possible to add all kinds of **gesture callbacks to each drawing** and thus interaction capability to each drawing you draw on the canvas.
+- With this , its possible to add all kinds of **gesture callbacks to each drawing** and thus interaction capability to each Shape you draw on the canvas.
 - Animating individual shapes becomes so much easier  than ever before.
 - Automatically handles the painting style of your drawing.
 So , when your paint is `filled ▮` it registers touch on the entire shape else when its `stroke ▯` , it looks for gesture only on the borders.
 - Takes the painting **stroke width** also into account.
 So if your shapes are painted thick , we still got it covered ✓